-The Mine Water Dam at the southern boundary of ML 1645 will potentially be retained for high intensity agriculture, and may potentially provide conditions for establishment of riparian habitat.
+In accordance with Development Consent DA 92/97 (prior to its surrender), the Mine Water Dam at the southern boundary of ML 1645 will potentially be retained for high intensity agriculture, and may potentially provide conditions for establishment of riparian habitat.
 If the water storage (excluding final void) is retained, vegetation species occurring in riparian areas of the surrounds will be used for revegetation.
 Species that would be targeted for revegetation of this area may include: